Skip to content

 Photo of blind veteran Rob with his daughter

-We've helped thousands of blind veterans to rebuild their lives.
-And every one of them has a story to tell.
+We help thousands of blind veterans to rebuild their lives.
+And each one has a powerful story to tell.

 Simon